academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Discipline MiCs should file the report and then inform the overall event MiC that it has been done; event MiCs should make sure all discipline reports are filed.
 * Please be certain to report any of the following events:
     * Equipment failure (armor, weapon or other)
-    * Report and failed mask/helm and why it failed.
+    * Report any failed mask/helm and why it failed.
     * Injury (any event that requires the fighter to leave the field)
     * Conflict issues (disrespect for, or arguments with, any fighter, marshal or support staff)
     * Rules confusion (misunderstanding of or disregard for any rule)